Jack Russell Terrier Grooming Guide

 Jack Russell Terriers have moderate shedding and require 2–3 times per week brushing.
 Regular grooming sessions keep your Jack Russell Terrier's coat healthy and help you bond with your dog.

-With a typical weight of 13-17 lbs and lifespan of 13-16 yrs, the Jack Russell Terrier requires thoughtful care tailored to their specific breed characteristics.
+The Jack Russell Terrier runs about 13-17 lbs at maturity with a typical 13-16 yrs life expectancy; both its health pattern and its temperament are specific enough to deserve deliberate attention.
 Originally bred as a tenacious vermin hunter, the Jack Russell Terrier brings centuries of selective breeding into the modern home.

 Brushing & Coat Care